Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

 The medicine wheel, however, is the focal point.
 The stones that make up the wheel form a pattern that looks a little like a wagon wheel.
 No one can tell you why tribes of another era created this wheel at this exact spot, but once you've walked it, you begin to understand that there is something - a buzzing, awed feeling - you get at this place.

-This place, as well as the surrounding Bighorn Mountains had been a traditional scared place for many tribes throughout history.
+This place, as well as the surrounding Bighorn Mountains, had been a traditional sacred place for many tribes throughout history.
 Tribal members would come to these mountains for religious purposes or for ceremonial purposes.

 Other medicine wheels exist in the Bighorn Mountains.
 However, this one is the most well-known and considered the most sacred.

-The rocks of the medicine wheel create a circle about 80 feet in diameter.
-There are twenty eight spokes.
+The rocks of the medicine wheel create a circle of about 80 feet in diameter.
+There are 28 spokes.
 There are certain spokes that line up with the sun's path during seasonal equinoxes.

 The small circles to the outside of the circle probably held teepees and other objects in place.